Marietta High School (Georgia): History

 In 1886, The Macon Telegraph announced that all but $700 of the $7,000 needed to build Marietta High School had been raised.
 Marietta High School opened in the fall of 1892.
 In 1896, the school's fourth graduation ceremony took place.
 In 1900, the graduating class had twelve members.

 The school had six locations, including Kennesaw Avenue, Waterman Street, Lemon Street, and Haynes Street.
 It moved to the Winn Street location in 1924.
 In 2001, the school moved to its current location on 1171 Whitlock Avenue SW with a new $55 million state-of-the-art facility on 60 acres.
 The cost of the new school was a surprise to voters who had approved a bond for a $35 million school.

 Gabe Carmona served as principal until 2018 when he moved to North Paulding High School.

-On June 7, 2022, the school's current principal, Keith Ball, was removed from his role of four years after a narrow vote by the school board.
+On June 7, 2022, the school's former principal, Keith Ball, was removed from his role of four years after a narrow vote by the school board.
 He transferred to a role at the district's central office later that month.

 Dr. Eric Holland was appointed as principal of MHS on July 13, 2022, by the MCS Board of Education.
 Dr. Holland later accepted a superintendent role at his former employer, Rome City Schools, and an interim principal, Marco Holland, was named for the 2022-2023 school year.

 Students

-Marietta has approximately 2,544 students in grades 9 through 12.
-The racial makeup of the student body is 82% minority: 42% Black, 34% Hispanic, 18% White, 3% Two or More Races, 2% Asian.
+Marietta has approximately 2,600 students in grades 9 through 12.
+The racial makeup of the student body in 2021–2022 was 38.2% Black, 37.5% Hispanic, 19.1% White, 4.3% Two or More Races, and 1.4% Asian.